swissup/swissup.github.io/m2/extensions/recaptcha/index.md

     ![Invisible reCAPTCHA](https://developers.google.com/recaptcha/images/invisible_badge.png)

-**Notice:** current version of this extension does not provide security CAPTCHAs to any other form than your Magento instance.
+**Notice:** current version of this extension does not provide security CAPTCHAs to any other form than your Magento instance does.
 It just replaces default Magento CAPTCHA.
 So if your store has a disabled CAPTCHA, then you have to enable it first.
 Please, read Magento User Guide how to do that - [Security CAPTCHA](https://docs.magento.com/m2/ce/user_guide/stores/security-captcha.html).

+**Notice:** One exception is "Subscribe to Newsletter" form.
+With our module you can add reCAPTCHA to this form to secure it from bots.
+This feature is available since version 1.2.0.
+Check module configuration to enabale this feature.